-0.2 Horizontal Mass:
+2.2 Horizontal Mass:

-Buildings in the Workplace Flex District should be horizontal in proportion and form, and where possible should have a greater length than height.
-The horizontal length of the building should be articulated with building volumes, projections or other architectural elements to break up the larger building mass.
+Buildings in the Truman / San Fernando District should be horizontal in proportion and form, and where possible should have a greater length than height.
+The horizontal length of the building should be interrupted by building volumes, projections or other architectural elements to articulate the larger building mass.
 These architectural subdivisions should occur at a maximum of every seventy-five (75) feet across the façade.
 Some methods of subdivision are noted below.

 - 1. Vertical Architectural Features: - a.
 Use large-scaled vertical piers, pilasters or columns to interrupt the length of a facade.
-These features should be a minimum of one and a half (1.5) feet wide to be readable from the street. - b.
+These features should be a minimum of one and a half (1.5) feet wide to be readable from the thoroughfares of Truman Street and San Fernando Road. - b.
 Use a slender tower form to accentuate a portion of the building. - 2.
 Building Volumes and Massing: - a.
 Use a horizontal volume that projects from the façade to emphasize an important aspect of the building or use, for example the primary building entry or a major display space. - b.
 Use a vertical volume that projects above the primary building mass. - 3.
 Building Wall: - a.
-Use detailing or a change in material to subdivide building bays - e.g., use brick framing to call out a building bay.
+Use detailing or a change in material to subdivide building bays - i.e. use brick framing to call out a building bay.
 Changes in material should always be accompanied by a change in plane. - b.
 Vary the setbacks of portions of the building wall along the front façade to create a varied front facade, i.e. repeated building bays that represent a series of workrooms along the façade. - 4.
 Individualized Roof Forms: - a.
 Use variation in roof forms to subdivide the building profile, by utilizing different forms over towers, bays or other building volumes. - b.
-Utilize a change in roof type (e.g., shed to gable) or orientation at special places along the facade.
+Utilize a change in roof type (i.e. shed to gable) or orientation at special places along the facade

-0.3 Vertical Mass:
+2.3 Vertical Mass:

-Buildings in the Workplace Flex District may be subdivided across the horizontal plane, to create a base treatment that assists in visually establishing a human scale for pedestrian users and passers-by.
-When provided, base treatment should extend around all sides of a building visible from the street.
+Buildings in the Truman /San Fernando District should be subdivided across the horizontal place, to create a base treatment that assists in visually establishing a human scale for pedestrian users and passers-by.
+Base treatment should extend around all visible sides of a building.
 A building base may be created by any of the following treatments:

 - 1. A visibly thicker and continuous base portion of the wall along the ground, where the wall above the base sets back, and openings within the base are seen to be more deeply recessed. - 2.
 A material and/or color change of the base wall relative to the building wall above.
-The base material should generally be heavier (e.g. of darker color and/or a stronger material), with a lighter quality at stories above (e.g. predominantly masonry at the ground, larger windows and more glass above). - 3.
+The base material should generally be heavier (e.g. of darker color and/ or a stronger material), with a lighter quality at stories above (e.g. predominantly masonry at the ground, larger windows and more glass above). - 3.
 Pronounced architectural feature at the ground floor, such as an entrance volume, arcades, or a horizontal building projection.

-0.4 Corner Buildings:
+2.4 Corner Buildings:

-Buildings located at the intersection of Hubbard Avenue should be designed to "mark" the corner on which they are sited and to create a gateway into San Fernando from the Metrolink Station, by acknowledging both street facades with façade articulation and detail.
-Recommended corner treatments may include:
+Buildings located at intersections should be designed to "mark" the corner on which they are sited, by acknowledging both street facades with facade articulation and detail.
+At major intersections, such as the intersection of Truman Street and San Fernando Road with Hubbard Street, and Truman Street and San Fernando Road with Fox Street at the City's eastern gateway, recommended corner treatments may include: